tylerjaquish3/ffb/README.md

 - grab postseason matchup rosters
 - rosters page,
     - add optimal lineups info on left
-- gather team game times to chart when fantasy points occurred
+- gather team game times to chart when fantasy points occurred, show biggest comebacks on MNF
 - add a bunch more fun facts
     - most weeks spent in first/last place
     - most weeks with top/bottom 3 in points
     - record against everyone
     - points by position (high/low) for each position
     - best/worst draft pick
-- chances of making playoffs
+- chances of making playoffs, make request to playoffcomputer linked above
+- use yahoo api to get results and rosters, then it can be kicked off with a button click or automatic on tuesday morning

 - draft order based on wives/gfs responses to something?